ChristianKomodo/React-YouTube/README.md

 # YouTube Search / Player in React

-Simple React/Redux application that allows the user to search and play videos using the YouTube API.
+A simple React/Redux application that allows the user to search and play videos using the YouTube API.
+Transpiled with *Babel* and bundled with *Webpack*.

 ## Clone and Start